dogweather/forkful/content/en/python/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?
-Organizing code into functions is about breaking down your code into reusable chunks with specific purposes.
-We do it to make code cleaner, easier to read, debug, and update.

 ## How to:
 Let's say you're writing a script to calculate the square and cube of a number.
 Without functions, it's a mess of repetition: